RetroC64/retroc64.github.io/docs/debugging.md

 By clicking on the `PC` register, you can open the Memory view that shows the entire memory of the C64 (64 KiB):

 ![RetroC64 Debugger Memory View](/img/RetroC64_Debugger_Memory.png)

-## More Information

-In order for the debugger to allow breakpoint on Asm6502 instructions, the Asm6502 assembler stores debug information when the C# code is compiled.

-{{TIP do}}
-If you are using a sub function to build your assembly code, by default, only the instructions within this function will have debug information, not the method itself.
-{{end}}